-The performance of the Committee shall be evaluated from time to time through a selfassessment process overseen by the Nominating and Corporate Governance Committee.
+The performance of the Committee shall be evaluated from time to time through a self-assessment process overseen by the Nominating and Corporate Governance Committee.
 In coordination with the Committee Chair and the Chairman of the Board, the Nominating and Corporate Governance Committee shall review the results of the self-evaluation and present the results and actionable items for discussion to the Committee.
-Also, the Committee shall review and reassess the adequacy of this Charter annually and recommend any proposed changes to the Nominating and Corporate Governance Committee or the full Board, as appropriate, for approval.
+The Committee shall also review and reassess the adequacy of this Charter annually and recommend any proposed changes to the full Board for approval.